spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 * I annan text " Tre röster om svenskans ställning i Finland " Parnass 2013:3 som är skriven av författaren Catharina Söderbergh beskriver dem tre olika ställningar som finns om svenska inom Finland -> I en annan text , " Tre röster om svenskans ställning i Finland " ( Parnass 2013:3 ) , som är skriven av författaren Catharina Söderbergh , beskriver **författaren** de tre olika inställningar som finns till svenska i Finland

-**Note (1)**: The S-Msubj tag should only be applied in those cases when the clause is already present in the original text.
-If the added subject is part of a clause which has altogether been added in the normalization, the S-M tag should be applied:

-* Jag studerar på eftermiddag Sfi och förmiddag praktik -> Jag studerar sfi på eftermiddagen och på förmiddagen har **jag** praktik

-**Note (2)**: When _det_ is added as a subject in a clause which already in the original version includes a phrase which has the semantic function of a subject, but which in the normalized version is placed in the object position (as an _egentligt subjekt_), or further back in the clause as a _postponerat subjekt_, _det_ should be marked with S-Msubj only if the "semantic subject" was already in its object or late position in the original text, and the original text thus did not have a subject in a subject position:

 * Finns många nya lagenheterna i dyrare delar i huvudstaden -> **Det** finns många nya lägenheter i dyrare delar i huvudstaden

-If the "semantic subject" is placed in an ordinary subject position in the original text, but moved further back in the normalized version, _det_ should be marked as S-Other (as well as the moved subject):
+The S-Msubj tag should be placed on a _det_ which has been inserted as a subject, also in the following cases:

+* _Det_ replaces a subject which has been changed to an _egentligt subjekt_ (‘object-positioned subject’) (cf. S-Clause)

-* på andra sidan finns **människor som har så mycket pengar att de kan köpa halva världen** -> Å andra sidan finns **det** **människor som har så mycket pengar att de kan köpa halva världen**
+     - på andra sidan finns **människor som har så mycket pengar att de kan köpa halva världen** -> Å andra sidan finns **det människor som har så mycket pengar att de kan köpa halva världen** (_The inserted_ det _is tagged as S-Msubj and the moved subject is marked as S-Clause_)

+* A heavy subject is moved to a position further back in the clause, and _det_ is inserted in the subject position:

-* Hon försätter skriva om **att inte avskaffa den obligatoriska svenskan på skolan** är fördel för ungdomar . -> Hon fortsätter skriva om att **det** är en fördel för ungdomar **att inte avskaffa den obligatoriska svenskan i skolan**
+     - Hon försätter skriva om **att inte avskaffa den obligatoriska svenskan på skolan** är fördel för ungdomar -> Hon fortsätter skriva om att **det** är en fördel för ungdomar **att inte avskaffa den obligatoriska svenskan i skolan** (_The inserted_ det _is tagged as S-Msubj and the moved subject is marked as S-WO._)

-**Note (3)** When _det_ (and possibly _att_) is added to an infinitive phrase functioning as a subject, _det_ should not be tagged with S-Msubj, but with S-M:
+* _Det_ (and possibly _att_) is inserted as a subject before an infinitive phrase already functioning as a subject (and the infinitive phrase becomes an attribute to _det_):

-* Hon skriver också om **att ha svenska som obligatorisk i Finland** visar att alla är ju finnar och att " finlandssvenska " är bara påhittat . -> Hon skriver också om att **det att ha obligatorisk svenska i Finland** visar att alla är ju finnar och att " finlandssvenska " är bara påhittat .
+     - Hon skriver också om att ha svenska som obligatorisk i Finland visar att alla är ju finnar och att " finlandssvenska " är bara påhittat . -> Hon skriver också om att **det att** ha obligatorisk svenska i Finland visar att alla är ju finnar och att " finlandssvenska " är bara påhittat .

+**Note**: The S-Msubj tag should only be applied in those cases when the clause is already present in the original text.
+Thus, in the following example, the generic pronoun _man_ is added as a subject as a part of a correction involving changing an infinitive phrase to a finite clause, and the correction, including the addition of _man_, is marked as S-type.
+The S-Msubj tag should not be applied.

+* Att växa upp som en flicka så var det väldigt många orättvisor man fick vänja sig vid. -> När man växte upp som en flicka så var det väldigt många orättvisor man fick vänja sig vid.

 #### S-Other

-The S-Other tag is used for a number of correction types:
+The S-Other tag is used for syntactic corrections not covered by any of the other S-tags.

-1. The basic construction type is corrected, including:
-- changes between a noun phrase and an infinitive phrase:
-	- jag behover pengar f$r **liv** och **betalning** av min hus -> jag behöver pengar för **att leva** och **betala** för mitt hus
-	- I artikeln " Tre röster om svenskan ställning i Finland " ( Parnass , 2013:3 ) skriver Catharina Söderbergh om tre personer som har sagt sin åsikt om tvångssvenskan och **hur svenskan befinner sig** . -> I artikeln " Tre röster om svenskans ställning i Finland " ( Parnass 2013:3 ) skriver Catharina Söderbergh om tre personer som har sagt sin åsikt om tvångssvenskan och **läget för svenskan** .
-- changes between an infinitive phrase and finite clause:
-	- **Att växa** upp som en flicka så var det väldigt många orättvisor man fick vänja sig vid. -> **När man växte** upp som en flicka så var det väldigt många orättvisor man fick vänja sig vid.
-- changes between a subordinate clause and a main clause
-- the change of a construction with an ordinary subject to a construction with an expletive _det_ and an object-positioned subject (_egentligt subjekt_)
- 	- på andra sidan finns **människor som har så mycket pengar att de kan köpa halva världen** -> Å andra sidan finns **det** **människor som har så mycket pengar att de kan köpa halva världen**
- - changes between a construction with a heavy subject in an ordinary subject position to a construction with _det_ as subject, and the heavy subject further back in the clause (_postponerat subjekt_)
-	- Hon försätter skriva om **att inte avskaffa den obligatoriska svenskan på skolan** är fördel för ungdomar -> Hon fortsätter skriva om att **det** är en fördel för ungdomar **att inte avskaffa den obligatoriska svenskan i skolan**
-- changes between a passive construction and an active construction:
- 	- I texten **sägs det av henne** att hon efterlyser de som enbart talar finska och är positiva till svenskan och tvåspråkigheten . -> I texten **säger hon** att hon efterlyser de som enbart talar finska och är positiva till svenskan och tvåspråkigheten .
-2. The structure of clause is changed in a way which involves changing the syntactic function of the words involved
-- **du blir bättre -> det blir bättre för dig**
-3. The structure of a phrase or a clause is otherwise changed in a way which cannot be covered by the other S-tags, separately or together, but the change is still rather a _correction_ than a _creation_ of the structure.
-(In the latter case the Unid tag should be used.)
-- **min plats -> platsen där jag bor** (The S-Comp tag may not be applied, since the correction involves the addition of a lexical morpheme.)

 #### S-R (word redundant)